-A copy of the Auditor's Independence Declaration as required under section 307C of the Corporations Act 2001 (Cth) forms part of this Directors Report and is set out on page 18.
-This relates to the Audit Report, where the Auditors state that they have issued an independence declaration.
+A copy of the Auditor's Independence Declaration as required under section 307C of the Corporations Act 2001 (Cth) forms part of this Directors Report and is set out on page 20.
+This relates to the Auditor's Report, where the Auditors state that they have issued an independence declaration.